The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

-Secondly, whereas Einstein adamantly spurned non-static models as unphysical, de Sitter (seconded, in 1925, by Lemaître) hailed the dynamical character of his model as an avenue for further research (e.g. 1917, p.28): might it, he mulled, explain the receding motion of spiral nebulae?
+Secondly, de Sitter (seconded, in 1925, by Lemaître) hailed the dynamical character of his model as an avenue for further research (e.g. 1917, p.28): might it, he mulled, explain the receding motion of spiral nebulae?
 Indeed, de Sitter (1917, sect.
 7) predicted a distance-dependent redshift in the spectral lines of far-away objects.
 Using available data, he even calculated the effect.
-Moreover, also methodically, he “took an important step in suggesting that the movements of the spiral nebulae rather than the stars (which Einstein had focused on) should be used as gauges of cosmic structure on the largest scales.
+Moreover, he “took an important step in suggesting that the movements of the spiral nebulae rather than the stars (which Einstein had focused on) should be used as gauges of cosmic structure on the largest scales.
 The nature of the redshift effect and the precise functional dependence of redshift on distance for the De Sitter model were both matters of substantial controversy for the following decade and a half” (Smeenk, 2013, p.249).
-De Sitter initially derived—erroneously—a \emph{quadratic} dependence of redshift on distance.
+De Sitter first erroneously derived a \emph{quadratic} dependence of redshift on distance.
 Later, Weyl (1923) claimed that if test particles were introduced on geodesics emanating from a common point in the past, objects would appear to recede approximately according to a \emph{linear} redshift-distance relation.
 Introducing matter in a different manner would lead to different predictions.
 Improving on Weyl’s result, Robertson (1928) confirmed the linear redshift-distance relation.